 - Exclude certain fringe benefits

 - Exclude bonuses

 - Exclude overtime pay

-- The plan excludes bonuses, except for the one-time discretionary bonuses paid on December 16, 2021 and June 14, 2023
+- All groups, all contribution types excludes any bonus other than a bonus paid in lieu of a salary increase and benefits.

 - Compensation paid after you terminate employment will be excluded.

 For the Plan Year in which you first participate, for any contributions other than salary reduction contributions, we take into account your full Plan Year compensation.